-If in doubt, leave it out and use an alternative, like this reusable bamboo cutlery
+If in doubt, leave it out and find an alternative if you can.

 Compostable plastic will decompose in either a home composting environment or in industrial composting conditions.
 The only plastics that can be composted are those that have met an industrial standard (EN13432) or to a home composting standard like OK Compost.